floweredscarf/su25/labs/lab05/index.md

 Note: The choice to return void rather than a pointer to `L` was an arbitrary decision.
 Different languages and libraries use different conventions.
 We have the flexibility to decide when writing destructive methods when mutating objects passed in as arguments.
-Talk to your partner about why this is and try to think of settings where one would be preferable over the other.

 [java visualizer plugin]: {{ site.baseurl }}/resources/using-intellij/#java-visualizer